 For more details on treatment options—including some that may not be addressed in this document—the National Comprehensive Cancer Network (NCCN) and the National Cancer Institute (NCI) are good sources of information.

-The NCCN, made up of experts from many of the nation’s leading cancer centers, develops cancer treatment guidelines for doctors to use when treating patients.
+The NCCN, made up of experts from many of the nation’s leading cancer centers, develops cancer treatment guidelines for doctors.
 These are available on the NCCN website (www.nccn.org).
 The NCCN has a patient version of treatment guidelines for melanoma on the site as well.

 Last Medical Review: 03/19/2015